Chinese President Xi voices support for Iran amid Western pressure - ExBulletin

 The official Chinese account of Xi’s meeting with Ebrahim Raisi gave no indication whether they discussed Russia’s attack on Ukraine.
 Tehran has supplied military drones to the government of Russian President Vladimir Putin, but claims they were delivered before the war started.

-Xi has expressed support for the Raisis government in the language Beijing uses to criticize Washington’s dominance in global affairs.
+Xi has expressed support for Raisi’s government in language Beijing uses to criticize Washington’s dominance in global affairs.
 China and Iran present themselves, alongside Moscow, as counterweights to American power.

 Xi and Raisi witnessed the signing of 20 cooperation agreements including trade and tourism, the Chinese government said.
 These are in addition to a 25-year strategic agreement signed in 2021 to cooperate in the development of oil, industry and other areas.